 - Tracheotomy.
 If both of your vocal cords are paralyzed and positioned closely together, your airflow will be decreased.
 In this situation, you'll have a lot of trouble breathing and require a surgical procedure called a tracheotomy.
 In a tracheotomy, an incision is made in the front of your neck and an opening created directly into the wind pipe (trachea).
 A breathing tube is inserted, allowing air to bypass the immobilized vocal cords.

 We Can Help

 Physicians at The Mount Sinai Hospital have extensive experience treating diseases of the larynx, including larynx cancer.
-U.S. News & World Report ranks The Mount Sinai Health System among the top 20 hospitals in the United States for the treatment of ear, nose, and throat disease.
-Specialists at our Eugen Grabscheid, MD Voice Center have expertise in treating vocal cord paralysis.
-Please call us at 212-241-9425 to schedule an appointment.
+U.S. News & World Report ranks Mount Sinai 10th in the nation for Ear, Nose and Throat/Head and Neck Surgery.
+Call us at 212-241-9425 to schedule an appointment.
 We are conveniently located on the Upper East Side of New York City.

 5 East 98th Street

 New York NY 10029